abimael92/my_portfolio/README.md

 - Interactive and animated hero section
 - Projects gallery with previews and animations
-- Secure access to private content via Firebase token modal
+- Secure access to private content via the Firebase token modal
 - Background animation (particle-style)
 - Responsive design for all screen sizes
 - Access request modal with API endpoints